dateng2016/notes/voice_agent.md

 ## Notes 6/5 Kamarul

 -   Use customer phone number for the phone call to identify customers
--   Http request/respnose body max limit (should this be a concern?) should be fine
 -   Try to get rid of cost info in the post-call summary? (minor issue)
 -   Use the assistant ID during the API call
 -   use webhook-receiver repo to set up webhook.
 Base URL -> https://webhook.shipday.com/